artnoi43/superwatcher/internal/poller/README.md

 # `superwatcher.EmitterPoller` implementation

 > TLDR: The poller takes in a fromBlock and toBlock for it to polls event logs from,
-> then detects chain reorgs, and returns polled logs in the form of `superwatcher.PollResult`.
+> then detects chain reorgs, and returns polled logs in the form of `superwatcher.PollerResult`.
 > The emitter, on the other hand, controls `fromBlock` and `toBlock`, and emits the
 > result returned by the poller to whoever is listening on the channel.